bdutta6/DEM-Simulations-of-Robots/README.md

 # DEM-Simulations-of-Robots
-This is an object oriented simulation platform for exploration of collective behavior algorithms inspired by an experimental platform called BOBBots
+This is a simulation platform for exploration of collective behavior algorithms inspired by an experimental platform called BOBBots.
+The studies are inspired by statistical physics models from active colloid literature.
+Tasks to do:
+Optimize C++ code